Skip to content

 Cells, Builders and Slices

 Cell is a low-level primitive that represents data in TON Blockchain.
-Cells consist of 10231023 bits of data with up to 44 references to another cells.
+Cells consist of 10231023 bits of data with up to 44 references to other cells.
 They are read-only and immutable, and cannot have cyclic references.

 Builder is an immutable primitive to construct cells, and Slice is a mutable primitive to parse them.